Pierre de Bousquet de Florian

 Pierre de Bousquet de Florian (/fr/; born 12 June 1954) was the head of the newly formed French National Centre for Counter Terrorism, an agency charged with monitoring and preventing terrorism in France, from the agency's establishment in 2017 to before being succeeded by Laurent Nuñez in 2020.
-Bousquet also headed the Direction de la surveillance du territoire from 2002-2007.
+Bousquet also headed the Direction de la surveillance du territoire from 2002 to 2007.
 Since leaving public service he has moved into the private sector in a senior advisory role at a consultancy firm.